 Willis was influential in many aspects of computing.
 As an educator, he initiated and taught one of the first computing courses, at UCLA, and wrote some of the field's first textbooks.
 In professional activities, he was involved in early activities of the ACM, and was the founding president of AFIPS (American Federation of Information Processing Societies).
 From 1958-1959 he served as chairman of the IRE Group on computers, a forerunner of the current Computer Society of the IEEE.
 He served as the Vice Chair of IFIP TC 11 from 1985-1994.
 At the time of his death he was still serving as a member of the EPIC Advisory Board.

-Dr. Ware chaired several influential studies, including one in 1967 that produced a groundbreaking and transformational report for ARPA (now DARPA) that was known thereafter as "The Ware Report."
+Dr. Ware chaired several influential studies, including one in 1967 that produced a groundbreaking and transformational report to the Defense Science Board for ARPA (now DARPA) that was known thereafter as "The Ware Report."
 To this day, some of the material in that report could be applied to better understand and protect computing systems security.
 The follow-on work to that study eventually led, albeit somewhat indirectly, to the development of the NCSC "Rainbow Series" of publications.
 (The NCSC, National Computer Security Center, was a public-facing portion of the NSA ,serving as an office for improving security in commercial products.)

 In 1972, Dr. Ware was tapped to chair the Advisory Committee on Automated Personal Data Systems for the HEW (now HHS) Secretary.
 That report, and Willis's subsequent paper,"Records, Computers, and the Rights of Citizens," established the first version of the Code of Fair Information Practices.
 That, in turn, significantly influenced the Privacy Act of 1974, and many subsequent versions of fair information practices.
 The Privacy Act mandated the creation of the Privacy Protection Study Commission, of which Dr. Ware was vice chair.